Prime Minister of Slovenia: First round

 Following the parliamentary election new National Assembly meets at the constitutive session (usually around 2–3 weeks after election; the president of the republic convenes the session after receiving the official report on election from the State Election Commission), after which new parliamentary groups are officially formed.
 After all groups are formed (usually within few days), the president meets with leaders of the groups for consultations.
 During the consultations, the president tries to identify a candidate that could secure an absolute majority in the National Assembly (46 votes).
-After the consultations, the president can officially propose a candidate to the president of the National Assembly, this has to be done within 30 days after the constitutive session.
+After the consultations, the president can officially propose a candidate to the speaker of the National Assembly, this has to be done within 30 days after the constitutive session.
 Assembly takes vote on the candidate within 7 days, but not earlier than 48 hours after proposal.
 Candidate has to present his vision of his government before the National Assembly before the vote.
 When a prime minister is elected, the formation of a new government begins.